Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 > }

 **Technickel (Voiceover):**
-That's where my project, the Baseline MCP server, comes in.
+That's where my project, Baseline MCP server, comes in.

-Now, having the Baseline data is like having a good map of the territory.
+Now, having the Baseline data is like having a good map of the lands.
 That's useful, for sure.
 But a map is just paper.
 It can't answer your questions.

 **(Visuals:** {
 > **Storyboard Prompt:** "A photorealistic, cinematic still photo of a complex 3D animation in a 16:9 aspect ratio.
 A photorealistic, glowing glass brain is the central focus, suspended in a clean, white space.
 Tool icons (a magnifying glass, a scale, a lasso) made of glowing light are seen flying into the brain.
 The mood is transformative and intelligent.",